ASLA

 What if I Already Confessed to Committing an Assault?

-Even if you have a situation that may appear hopeless, there are always opportunities to mitigate your consequences and reduce the criminal charges.
-This includes situations where you may have admitted guilt to law enforcement or there is incriminating video evidence.
-An important part of our job is to demonstrate to the court your positive contributions to the community and history of law-abiding behavior.
+Even if you have a situation that may appear hopeless, there are opportunities to mitigate your consequences and reduce the assault charge.
+This includes situations where you may have admitted guilt to law enforcement, or there is incriminating video evidence.
+An important part of our job as criminal defense attorneys is to demonstrate to the court your positive contributions to the community and history of law-abiding behavior.

 When is an Assault Considered Domestic Violence?